 - makes and receives transfer payments to and from other pension schemes

-The FPS 2006 is a registered pension scheme for the purposes of the Finance Act 2004.
+The FPS is a “registered” pension scheme for the purposes of the Finance Act 2004.
 This means that HM Revenue and Customs allow certain tax concessions.
 Pension contributions attract tax relief and certain benefits, provided they are within set limits, are exempt from tax charges.

-As a member, you belong to a public service scheme which provides very good benefits.
+If you are a member of the Firefighters' Pension Scheme you belong to a public service pension scheme which provides very good benefits.

-- an inflation-proofed pension based on your final pay and length of pensionable service
+- an inflation-proofed pension based on your length of pensionable service and average final pay

 - an option to convert part of the pension to a lump sum

-- you have to retire on grounds of permanent ill-health,
+- early payment of benefits if you have to retire on grounds of permanent ill-health

-- death-in-service cover providing a lump sum death grant equal to three times pensionable pay
+- death-in-service cover providing a lump sum death grant equal to twice pensionable pay

-- a pension for your widow(er), civil partner, or nominated partner
+- a pension for your widow(er) or surviving civil partner